Which Canon RF wide angle lens to choose?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-While I already wrote much about lenses for Sony cameras, I’m now starting to write more specific articles about Canon RF mount lenses.
-The link above will give you the opportunity to have a look at all the lenses currently available for this RF mount.
-Today, I’m going one step further to give you a comprehensive guide to the best Canon RF wide angle lenses that are out there.
+While I have already written a lot about lenses for Sony cameras, I’m now starting to write more specific articles about Canon RF mount lenses.
+The link above lets you see all the lenses currently available for this RF mount.
+Today, I’m going one step further with a comprehensive guide to the best Canon RF wide-angle lenses available right now.

-At the time of writing this article, the choice is fairly limited, and few third-party brands currently offer wide-angle lenses for this RF mount, both for Canon RF full-frame cameras and Canon RF APS-C bodies.
-The two links above will give you everything you need to know if you are unsure about which Canon camera you should choose, both for Full Frame and APS-C. You will get details about all current cameras.
+At the time of updating this article, the choice has improved, but it is still more limited than with some competing mounts.
+A few third-party brands now offer wide-angle lenses for this RF mount, both for Canon RF full-frame cameras and Canon RF APS-C bodies.
+The two links above will give you everything you need to know if you are unsure which Canon camera to choose, whether full frame or APS-C. You will also find details about the current cameras.

-In this article, I will also talk about wide-angle lenses for Canon APS-C cameras, detailing the few lenses that may be worth considering.
+In this article, I will also talk about wide-angle lenses for Canon APS-C cameras, detailing the few options that may be worth considering.

-In this article, I will also discuss the wide-angle lenses that I consider to be the best if you own a full-frame Canon RF camera.
-For the time being, these are mainly Canon lenses and a few third-party brands that have had the opportunity to develop this type of lens for the Canon RF mount.
+I will also discuss the wide-angle lenses that I consider to be the best if you own a full-frame Canon RF camera.
+For now, the selection includes mainly Canon lenses, along with a few third-party options that are now available for the Canon RF mount.

 If you’re looking for lenses, I invite you to take a look at our in-depth guide to the best Canon lenses for sports photography.
 It covers all the best options for both RF and older EF (SLR) mounts.